What can we do if we don't have enough volunteers for our committee?

 Council employs four part-time staff in the office who work under the direction of the elected executive.
 Office staff are available to answer enquiries from member P&Cs five days a week (contact details and office hours).

 How is Council funded?

-Council is gratefully funded by an ACT Government Grant, along with annual membership fees from our member P&Cs.
+Council is gratefully funded by an ACT Government Grant, along with annual membership fees from our members.

 Yes.
-All P&Cs in the ACT are members of Council.
+All public school parent associations in the ACT are members of Council.